mozilla-services/heka-py-raven/README.rst

 can be found on the `Read The Docs page
 <https://heka-docs.readthedocs.org>`_.

-This version of heka-raven must be used with :
+This version of heka-py-raven must be used with :

   * Raven client version 3.1.16
   * Sentry server 5.4.2